-If your business, association, or certification organization is planning to move from an on-premise CRM to a cloud-based solution, this framework will be easy to adopt or adapt for your specific needs.
+If your association or team is moving from an on-premise CRM to a cloud-based association management software solution, this framework will be easy to adopt or adapt for your specific needs.

-Are you planning a CRM data migration as an in-house project?
-Be sure to also check out our complete CRM Migration Guide.
+If you are planning a CRM data migration as an in-house project, be sure to also check out our complete CRM Migration Guide.
 It has even more resources and key considerations to ensure a successful project with minimum CRM downtime for your users.

 Thinking about outsourcing your CRM migration?
 Let us know if you have questions or want to schedule a quick call with our team to talk about the possibilities of partnering with Cobalt for this project.